naomibschwartz/lab-wiki/content/docs/getting-started/_index.md

 ---
 # Title, summary, and page position.
-linktitle: Getting Started
+linktitle: Welcome to the lab!
 summary:
 weight: 1
 icon: house
 icon_pack: fas

 # Page metadata.
-title: Getting Started
+title: Welcome to the lab!
 date: '2018-09-09T00:00:00Z'
 type: book # Do not modify.
 ---